 - Mug: Most Irish people require regular mugs of tea, particularly on chilly winter days.
 A good cup of tea is the fuel that keeps many Irish mothers going.
 And enjoying it is almost a ritual.
 Does she have a mug that reminds her that she is treasured and deserves a tea break?

 - Hat, Scarf, Gloves: Winter accessories are a perfect way to add some Irish style to her seasonal wardrobe.
-Maybe an Aran sweater or a marvellous Celtic cape are not in the budget, but you can still treat her to an Irish hat, scarf or pair of gloves that says you want her to take care of herself.
+Maybe an Aran sweater or a marvelous Celtic cape is not in the budget, but you can still treat her to an Irish hat, scarf, or pair of gloves that say you want her to take care of herself.

 Whether they remember this tradition from home or this is the first they’ve heard of it, the ladies in your life are sure to appreciate a break and some appreciation on this Nollaig na mBan.